+The Europe, Middle-East & Africa consumption of MDI and TDI was approximately 1.97 million tonnes and 678,500 tonnes, respectively, in 2019.
+This represents an annual change of 1.8% for MDI, and -0.7% for TDI, since 2017 [10].

+The consumption of MDI showed stronger growth than TDI in the past five years and is expected to increase its market share further in the upcoming years.
+The demand for TDI remained relatively static in the past five years in Europe, Middle-East & Africa.
+The market is expected to decline by 19% in 2020, which is mainly caused by the bad performance of end-use segments throughout the COVID-19 pandemic.

-The EMEA consumption of MDI and TDI was approximately 1.9 million tonnes and 696,500 tonnes, respectively, in 2017.
-This represents an annual increase of 2.8% for MDI, and 1.9% for TDI, since 2015 [6].
-In the last couple of years, both the MDI and TDI markets have been hit by a series of planned and unplanned outages and production problems, resulting in volatile prices and product shortages.
-The prices have remained high for so long that some downstream consumers started looking into alternative technologies and product substitution, away from polyurethanes, to meet their end needs.
-As a whole, the growth in the demand for MDI in the EMEA region has somewhat slowed down in recent years.
-The EMEA MDI market is largely driven by the use of PU rigid foam for thermal insulation in the construction industry, whereas TDI is primarily used in flexible foam production, with mattresses, upholstery and transport seats representing the main end-use applications.
-There is also demand for both products in the CASE markets, but in much smaller quantities.
+The Europe, Middle-East & Africa MDI market is largely driven by the use of PU rigid foam for thermal insulation in the construction industry, whereas TDI is primarily used in flexible foam production, with mattresses, upholstery, and transport seats representing the main end-use applications.
+There is also demand for both products in the CASE markets but much smaller quantities.

 Rigid and flexible polyurethanes.
-Rigid PU foams represent one of the most commonly known versatile and energy saving insulation materials [13].
+Rigid PU foams represent one of the most commonly known versatile and energy-saving insulation materials [16].
 These foams can significantly reduce energy costs on the one hand and can make commercial and residential appliances more comfortable and efficient on the other.
 To ensure a stable temperature as well as a reduced noise level for both home and commercial appliances, builders often resort to using polyisocyanurate and PU foams.
 These foams have been proven to be effective as insulation materials, and hence have been applied in window insulations and wall and roof insulations as well as in barrier sealants for air and doors.

-The preparation of rigid PU foams can be performed using petroleum-based polyols as well as with bio-based polyols from vegetable oils or plant-based lignin.
+The preparation of rigid PU foams can be performed using petroleum-based polyols as well as with biobased polyols from vegetable oils or plant-based lignin.
 The properties of the formulated PUs depend on the category of the hydroxyl group present in the polyols.

-On the other hand, flexible PU foams comprise some block copolymers whose flexibility is based on the phase separations between the soft and hard segments [14].
+On the other hand, flexible PU foams comprise some block copolymers whose flexibility is based on the phase separations between the soft and hard segments [17].
 Thus, PU foams may be modified through deliberate control of the individual compositional ratios of these segments.
-Depending on some physical characteristics they may be classified as flexible PUs; for example, in terms of density, durability, firmness, tearing resistivity, combustibility, surface elasticity, etc., where a combination of these properties can ensure a good flexibility in the PU compound.
-Flexible PU foams find application as cushion materials for a wide range of consumer and commercial products, including carpet underlays, furniture, bedding, automotive interior parts, packaging, biomedicine and nanocomposites [15-18].
+Depending on some physical characteristics they may be classified as flexible PUs; for example, in terms of density, durability, firmness, tearing resistivity, combustibility, surface elasticity, etc., where a combination of these properties can ensure good flexibility in the PU compound.
+Flexible PU foams find application as cushion materials for a wide range of consumer and commercial products, including carpet underlays, furniture, bedding, automotive interior parts, packaging, biomedicine, and nanocomposites [18-21].

 Rigid and flexible PU foams are also defined depending on whether the cell structure is 'open' or 'closed'.
-In rigid PU foam only a few percentages of cells are opened wall; the bulk density of these products is about 30-35 kg/m3.
+In rigid PU foam, only a few percentages of cells are opened walls; the bulk density of these products is about 30-35 kg/m3.
 The blowing agent gas contained in the cells results in a very low thermal conductivity, and the main use of rigid PU foam is in insulating panels of refrigerators.
-Flexible PU foams have a virtually completely open cell structure with typical densities of 20-45 kg/m3 and are, therefore, not useful as insulators [19].
+Flexible PU foams have a virtually completely open cell structure with typical densities of 20-45 kg/m3 and are, therefore, not useful as insulators [22].